virtual-labs/exp-cycles-graph-iiith/experiment/theory.md

 Consider the graph with edges $E−E_{v}$ and whatever vertices still have an edge adjacent.
 Each vertex in this graph has even degree (since we removed an even number from each) and it has less than $n$ edges.
 By strong induction, we can find an Euler circuit for each connected component of this graph.

-Since our graph was connected originally, each of these sub-circuits shares a vertex with out E_{v} walk.
+Since our graph was connected originally, each of these sub-circuits shares a vertex with out $E_{v}$ walk.
 We can join these together at the shared vertex to form a circuit of all edges in G.

 An example will help.
 Suppose we have the graph below start at b and find the initial walk highlighted.